Election-Tech-Initiative/electionguard/docs/use_cases/Precinct_Scan.md

 #### Ballot manifest

-Consider a [ballot manifest](https://www.electionguard.vote/guide/Election_Manifest/) the master list of all the contests voters could face in a single election.
-[ElectionGuard assumes and validates the ballot manifest for a variety of criteria](https://www.electionguard.vote/guide/Election_Manifest/#data-validation).
+Consider a [ballot manifest][ballot-manifest] the master list of all the contests voters could face in a single election.
+[ElectionGuard assumes and validates the ballot manifest for a variety of criteria][ballot-manifest-data-validation].
 ElectionGuard uses manifests to properly interpret ballots generally, but for records created by precinct scanners the manifest provides the means to _reconstitute_ the encrypted ballots from the dehydrated records created.

 Strictly speaking, the ballot manifest isn't necessary for ElectionGuard until the tally process evaluates the encrypted ballots generated during the election, but the precinct scanner needs to encode ballots and votes properly for their downstream construction, and that is dependent on the unique ballot styles presented to voters, which themselves need to follow proper convention as well.